0mar/weighted-distance-transform/README.md

 ### How does it work?

-![Image with text](/images/cover_example.png?raw=true "Example image") Input (left): A PNG/JPG image with with boundaries/exits from which to compute the distance (red), obstacles (full black), normal space (white), less 'accessible space' (grey-ish).
+![Image with text](/images/cover_example.png?raw=true "Example image") Input (left): A PNG/JPG image with with boundaries/exits from which to compute the distance (green), obstacles (full black), normal space (white), less 'accessible space' (grey-ish).

 Output (right): A distance transform.
 Image plotted in Matplotlib.
 ### Installing